-Physical pain post accident can be severe and permanent if not treated properly.
-Permanent pain can cost a victim their Quality of Life as well as financially in the form of lost wages should the accident render them unable to return to work quickly, and in some cases, at all.
+Physical pain delays accident recovery.
+This is a fact!
 Often, though, victims of catastrophic accidents such as car and motorcycle accidents will attempt to deny or hide their pain hoping it might go away or lessen in time.
-Insurance companies have conditioned victims of accidents to fear not being believed.
+Many credible, honest clients simply do not want to burden family with their pain.
+Just as many are scared of the insurance company.
+Insurance companies try to convince victims of accidents they deserve no compensation.
 This is how they get away with not properly compensating beneficiaries.

 Why do insurance companies make so many excuses?

-The excuses made by the insurance companies are known as Deny, Delay, Don’t Pay tactics and can be any of the following (though this is not an exhaustive list):
+Deny, Delay, Don’t Pay tactics can be any of the following:

-- The victim suffered an injury prior to the accident they’re filing a lawsuit for
+- The victim suffers an injury prior to the accident they’re filing a lawsuit for.

-- The victim has an illness that’s “known” to cause the same physical pain they’re now experiencing due to their accident
+- A victim has an illness that “conveniently” causes the same physical pain they’re experiencing due to their accident.

-- The victim can still work, therefore they must not be in pain (this reason is one of the most insulting to accident victims due to the fact that a great deal of victims must work to provide for their families, despite their physical pain)
+- The victim can still work, therefore they must not be in pain.
+This excuse is one of the most insulting to accident victims due to the fact that a great deal of victims must work to provide for their families, despite their physical pain.

-- Defense hired doctors are paid to make false claims about the state of the victim’s physical (and mental) health that only serve to benefit the insurance company
+- Defense hired doctors make false claims about the state of the victim’s physical (and mental) health.
+These falsehoods only serve to benefit the insurance company.

 - CRPS (Complex Regional Pain Syndrome)